D7460N/D7460N.dev/README.md

 | check  |      none      |          |                         |                |                |                            |          |

 <h4>FAQ : :</h4>

+_Are shared assets reported (e.g., art/card/stampcollections?_<br />
+Yes.
+List the collection, the total value, and indicate the percentage owned by you, your spouse, and/or any dependent children in the comments section.
+If the asset(s) is a trust, indicate the name of the trust, the trustee, and the type of assets held by the trust.

+_What is considered an asset?_<br />
+Estimated value of $5,000 or more owned totally or in part by you, your spouse, and/or any of your dependent children on December 31 of the preceding calendar year.
+This includes but is not limited to, antiques, art, and other collectibles*, jewelry, livestock, cash on hand or other monetary instruments (money orders, savings bonds, traveler's checks, etc.); trusts, cash value of whole life insurance policies, self-held securities, net worth of personal business(s) or any other assets that are not listed elsewhere on this form.

+The $5,000 threshold applies to th category of the asset.
+For example, if you personally hold the certificates for $8,000 worth of stock in Company A and your spouse holds certificates for $4,000 worth of stock in Company B, you would report $12,000 worth of stock in this section.

+Report nothing for a particular asset category if the total year-end fair market value of assets in that category is less that $5,000.

+*A collectible can be defined as a rare object collected by investors with the expectation of appreciation.
+Examples are stamps, coins, oriental rugs, antiques, baseball cards, and photographs.
+While it is important to have a reliable baseline figure, it is not necessary to have an appraisal.
+Please provide the year-end market value to the best of your ability.
+If you do not have records, provide your best honest estimate of the value.

+_What are tursts listed?_<br />
+Report all types of trusts in the Assets/Valuables section.
+Please provide the name of the trust, the trustee, and the type of asset(s) held by the trust.

 _Am I required to report financial infromation on my spouse and dependent children?_<br />
 Yes.
 Spouses, dependent children, and other individuals with whom you share any financial responsibilities, ownership interests, or control over assets regarless of personal financial arrangements.